 WATER: Cramps are more common when there is some level of dehydration.
 Drinking sufficient water, particularly in summer, helps prevent cramps.

-MAGNESIUM: Magnesium for leg cramps make sense because it is a muscle relaxer.
+MAGNESIUM: Magnesium for leg cramps makes sense because it is a muscle relaxer.
 Its lack produces muscle spasms.
 Seeds (squash, sunflower, sesame), oil-bearing nuts, and legumes are the best sources.

 VITAMIN B: Lack of vitamin B vitamins can lead to cramps, particularly B2 and B6.
 Wheat germ and brewer’s yeast are good sources of these vitamins.

-PURIFYING BROTH: You can prepare this broth using certain vegetables that are incredibly rich in alkalizing mineral salts, such as celery and onion.
-A cup of this broth at bedtime helps leg cramps at night.
+PURIFYING BROTH: You can prepare this broth using vegetables rich in alkalizing mineral salts, such as celery and onion.
+A cup of this broth at bedtime helps with leg cramps at night.

-FRUIT: Fruits rich in minerals like potassium and magnesium, water, and specific amounts of vitamin B2 and B6, are great muscle cramp remedies.
+FRUIT: Fruits rich in minerals like potassium and magnesium, water, and specific amounts of vitamins B2 and B6 are great muscle cramp remedies.
 Fresh fruit juices are also beneficial.

 ISOTONIC BEVERAGES: These are specifically prepared beverages that provide certain minerals in the appropriate proportions to replace those lost through sweat.